home-assistant/companion.home-assistant/docs/notifications/received.md

 ![Android](/assets/android.svg) <span class='beta'>BETA</span>

-If you wish to fire an event any time a notification is received on the device you will need to enable the event from [Configuration](https://my.home-assistant.io/redirect/config/) > Companion App > Notification Received Event.
-All notiifcation data will be present in the event data for the event type `mobile_app_notification_received`.
+Anytime a notification is received on the Android device an event will be sent to Home Assistant.
+All notification data will be present in the event data for the event type `mobile_app_notification_received`.

 Example event data: